djjproject/mpd-0.22-static/doc/protocol.rst

 ==================

 :command:`albumart {URI} {OFFSET}`
-    Searches the directory the file ``URI``
-    resides in and attempts to return a chunk of an album art image file at offset ``OFFSET``.
+    Locate album art for the given song and return a chunk of an album art image file at offset ``OFFSET``.

-    Uses the filename "cover" with any of ".png, .jpg, .tiff, .bmp".
+    This is currently implemented by searching the directory the file resides in for a file called :file:`cover.png`, :file:`cover.jpg`, :file:`cover.tiff` or :file:`cover.bmp`.

-    Returns the file size and actual number of bytes read at the requested offset, followed by the chunk requested as raw bytes, then a newline and the completion code.
+    Returns the file size and actual number of bytes read at the requested offset, followed by the chunk requested as raw bytes (see :ref:`binary`), then a newline and the completion code.

     Example::

-     albumart
+     albumart foo/bar.ogg 0
      size: 1024768
      binary: 8192
-     <8192 bytes>
+     <8192 bytes>OK
-     OK

 :command:`count {FILTER} [group {GROUPTYPE}]`
     Count the number of songs and their total playtime in